kshetline/json6/README.md

 - Strings may include character escapes.

 ### Numbers
-- Numbers may be hexadecimal or binary.
+- Numbers may be hexadecimal, octal, or binary.
 - Numbers may have a leading or trailing decimal point.
 - Numbers may be [IEEE 754] positive infinity, negative infinity, and NaN.
 - Numbers may begin with an explicit plus sign.